-- Jones & Anor v Roundlistic Ltd EWCA Civ 2284 (led by David Grant), on whether a term in a lease preventing sub-letting was an unfair term for the purposes of UTCCR
+On whether a term in a lease preventing sub-letting was an unfair term for the purposes of UTCCR.

-- BMS v Mercantile International Ltd (unreported), successfully obtaining damages for breach of contract on the basis that the Defendant had ostensible authority to enter into the relevant agreements
+Successfully obtaining damages for breach of contract on the basis that the Defendant had ostensible authority to enter into the relevant agreements.

-Elizabeth has a keen interest in this area, which overlaps with her interests in end of life planning.
-She has advised on a number of areas, including inheritance tax and potentially exempt transfers, and removal of executors.
+Elizabeth advises on a range of private client issues and has a particular interest in overlap with end of life planning.
 Elizabeth also has experience of aspects of personal insolvency, including setting aside statutory demands.

 Elizabeth volunteers as part of the Chancery Litigants in Person (CLIPS) Scheme.